DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1 and 3-9 are rejected under 35 U.S.C.
-103 as being unpatentable over KR 10-2020-0061293 A (refer to equivalent US 2021/0242502 for paragraph numbers), both references of which were cited in the Information Disclosure Statement dated November 30, 2022, and further in view of CN 106784770 A, of which a complete copy of the Chinese document with an English abstract was provided with the Information Disclosure Statement dated November 4, 2024, and with a machine translation provided with this Office Action.
+Claims 1, 3, and 5-9 are rejected under 35 U.S.C.
+103 as being unpatentable over KR 10-2020-0061293 A (refer to equivalent US 2021/0242502 for paragraph numbers), both references of which were cited in the Information Disclosure Statement dated November 30, 2022, and further in view of CN 106784770 A, of which a complete copy of the Chinese document with an English abstract was provided with the Information Disclosure Statement dated November 4, 2024, and with a machine translation provided with the Office Action mailed March 19, 2026.

 Regarding independent claim 1, KR ‘293 (US ‘502) discloses a lithium secondary battery (abstract; and paragraphs [0007]-[0012], [0019]-[0051], [0058]-[0069], and [0072]-[0081]; and claims 1, 5, and 11), in which the lithium secondary battery comprises the following components: